solaceai-evidence/solaceai-prototype/README.md

 pip install 'ai2-scholar-qa[all]'
 ```

 Both the webapp and the api are powered by the same pipeline represented by the [ScholarQA](https://github.com/allenai/ai2-scholarqa-lib/blob/main/api/scholarqa/scholar_qa.py) class.
-The pipeline consists of a retrieval component, the `PaperFinder` which consists of a retriever and maybe a reranker and a 3 step generator component `MultiStepQAPipeline`.
+The pipeline consists of a retrieval component, `PaperFinder` which consists of a retriever and maybe a reranker and a 3 step generator component `MultiStepQAPipeline`.
 Each component is extensible and can be replaced by custom instances/classes as required.

 **Sample usage**